 How do I get gas?

-How gas is calculated
+How is gas calculated?

 So how much gas do you need to run a line of code?
 Easy…there are predefined amounts for each action you want to run in your code (an example can be found here).
 For example, sending Ether from one address to the other requires 21,000 gas units.

 Now comes the tricky part.
-The price of 1 gas unit changes all the time depending on how crowded the network is.
-The same way an hour of labor would cost more if many people are looking for employees the Gas price rises when the network is crowded.
+The price of 1 gas unit changes all the time, depending on how crowded the network is.
+The same way an hour of labor would cost more if many people are looking for employees, the Gas price rises when the network is crowded.

 The “standard” gas price is around 0.00000002 Ether (or 20 GiGa wei).
 You can consider this the average salary on the market for an hour of labor.

-If the Ethereum network is very busy and you want your contract to get priority in execution over other contracts you may over bid the gas price so that miners will have an incentive to include your contract in the next block.
-You’re basically saying I’m willing to increase your pay per unit of labor so you’ll give my work priority.
+If the Ethereum network is very busy and you want your contract to get priority in execution over other contracts, you may over-bid the gas price so that miners will have an incentive to include your contract in the next block.
+You’re basically saying “I’m willing to increase your pay per unit of labor, so that you’ll give my work priority”.

 This is similar to how Bitcoin transaction fees rise when the network is crowded.
 You can check the current standard Gas price of the network here.

-In Ethereum, fees are a general term that refers to the gas used multiplied by the gas price you were willing to pay.
+In Ethereum, fees are a general term that refers to the gas used, multiplied by the gas price you were willing to pay.
 In other words – the hours of labor times the wage per hour.
-The higher you’re willing to pay for gas the more Ether the miners will compete for running your code and the faster your transaction will be included in the blockchain.
+The higher you’re willing to pay for gas, the more Ether the miners will compete for running your code and the faster your transaction will be included in the blockchain.

 You may still have questions.
 If so, just leave them in the comment section below.